September 17, 1997

 - Syndication prints of this episode cut out the scene where the boys ponder other ways for fun now that Terrance & Phillip has been cancelled, including huffing gasoline, smoking crack and watching porn.

-- Continuity Nod: Stan says he can't kill his grandfather because "he can't even shoot a deer", a reference to "Volcano".
+- Continuity Nod: Stan says he can't kill his grandfather because "he can't even kill a deer", a reference to "Volcano".

 - Dope Slap: Cartman slaps Kyle in the back of the head for his mom calling the other moms and preventing them from watching Terrance & Phillip.